Tag Archives: Newham Independents

 Newham’s Green party was the official opposition on the council before Mirza’s party turned up.
 Their two councillors elected in Olympic Park ward were later joined by Areeq Chowdhury after he defected from Labour.
 Cllr Chowdhury has represented Canning Town North since 2022, where he was a late addition to the slate after a previously selected candidate was dropped.

-There is a yet no word from the Conservatives, Liberal Democrats or Reform, but all are sure to put their hat in the ring.
+There is no word yet from the Liberal Democrats or Reform, but all are sure to put their hat in the ring.
 Maybe the Christian Peoples Alliance will have another go too.
-This post will be updated as and when.
+This post will be further updated as and when.

 Not so independent